TfC Maps (PIS)

 So what is our role in all this?

 Getting around mega cities like Cairo can be a challenge, especially with no reliable data out there.
 This is why, Transport for Cairo is working on making transit data available to everyone.
-Besides the digital mapping, we work on creating various Transit Maps that can be used online or in form of paper maps that are printed and distributed.
+Besides the digital mapping, we work on creating various Transit Maps, Signage and Wayfinding Systems that help people navigate through the different transportation systems.

-We worked on several Transit map prototypes for several purposes, be it to represent the diverse and complex multi-modal public transit system in Cairo or to illustrate the network of a private bus operator or to experimentally work with students to incorporate the idea of transit maps into the minds of the future generation.
+We worked on several Passenger Information projects with different scopes, be it to represent the diverse and complex multi-modal public transit system in Cairo, to illustrate the network of a private bus or rail operator or to experimentally work with students to incorporate the idea of transit data into the minds of the future generation.

 But why Transit Maps?